Welcome to the Residence community!

 Please feel free to ask your Residence Fellow(s) if you have any questions about the Residence Standards, they will be happy to discuss this with you.

 All members of the community are encouraged to engage in positive interactions with their peers about the nature of community living, including when another person’s actions affect them.
 Residence Life Staff are available to provide support and guidance through these conversations.

-For community members who have difficulty upholding the Residence Standards, their Residence Fellows or another Residence Life Staff will connect with them and engage in a conversation about their behaviour and how it impacts the community.
-The purpose of this conversation is to find a middle ground where both the individual and community can thrive.
+For community members who have difficulty upholding the Residence Standards, their Residence Fellow(s) or another Residence Life Staff will connect with them and engage in a conversation about their behaviour and how it impacts the community.

 A resident’s engagement in the student conduct process is crucial to ensuring that there is a balance between the rights and needs of the individual and the community!
 Where possible, students are given the opportunity to learn from and be accountable to their peers before meeting with professional staff.
-Outcomes from the conduct process are educational and designed with input from the student involved in order to promote reflection and encourage engagement.
+Outcomes from the conduct process are educational and allow for student input.

 Additionally, students who do an exemplary job upholding the Rights and Responsibilities may be recognized by their Residence Fellow(s) or peers as a Positive Contributor.
 Positive Contributors promote inclusion, community betterment and a positive environment for fellow community members; these individuals demonstrate initiative and strong leadership abilities.
 If you are interested in becoming a Positive Contributor, connect with your Residence Fellow(s) once you’re unpacked!
 They will share with you a variety of ways to positively be involved and contribute to your community, and how to recognize your peers for doing the same.